corcorana/restingIAF/iaf_manu.md

 Likewise, the SGF technique generated CoG estimates for all 600 sets of simulated data.

 All three IAF estimators demonstrated consistent reductions in error indices as a function of diminished alpha component dispersal (i.e. as target peaks became relatively narrower or more precise).
-This finding is congruent with the intuition that, irrespective of SNR, recovery of broader peak component structures poses a greater challenge (i.e. is more error-prone) to automated IAF estimation procedures than do narrower, sharper peaks.
+This finding is congruent with the intuition that, irrespective of SNR, recovery of broader peak component structures poses a greater challenge for automated IAF estimation procedures than the recovery of narrower, sharper peaks.
 Further, there was some indication of an alpha distribution $\times$ SNR interaction effect, such that error indices for a given $\alpha$ level were more elevated in the low (as compared to the moderate) SNR condition.
 While this effect was at best marginal (and not entirely consistent) for both PAF estimators, it was more clearly apparent in the case of the CoG estimator.
 These general trends (i.e. improved estimation accuracy with decreased alpha dispersal and higher SNR) were mirrored by both the average (median) number of channels that contributed to PAF$_{SG}$ estimation, and the degree of variability (s.d.) in the number of channels retained by the SGF precedure for each set of simulations.
-This is to say that a higher proportion of channels were deemed to contain valid PAFs as both SNR increased and peak dispersal decreased, while volatility in the number of channels per dataset selected for PAF/CoG alpha interval calculation declined.
+This is to say that a higher proportion of channels were deemed to contain valid PAFs as both SNR increased and peak dispersal decreased, while volatility in the number of channels per dataset selected for PAF/CoG alpha interval calculation correspondingly declined.

 As per the single frequency component analysis, PAF estimates derived from low SNR simulations were more accurate on average when estimated with the SGF procedure.
 Unlike the prior analysis, however, the RMSE of PAF$_{LM}$ failed to converge with that of PAF$_{SG}$ in the moderate SNR condition (indeed, RMSE of the former was more than double that of the latter for both intermediate and narrow peak estimates).